Chery QQ3: First generation (2003)

 Its cheap price (in 2008 it may have been the cheapest production car in the world) made the car popular in China.
 In the 2000s, the QQ was often Chery's most sold model, and the company itself calls the car "a legend in the Chinese history of the automobile... a mini model with the highest cumulative sales in China".
-It may no longer be popular; the QQ was dropped from a list of top ten bestsellers compiled by the China Association of Automobile Manufacturers c.
+However, its popularity has declined; the QQ was dropped from a list of top ten bestsellers compiled by the China Association of Automobile Manufacturers c.
 2010.
 Even if its popularity is flagging, it remains cheap.
-The lowest cost QQ is about US$4,000 as of 2012.
+The lowest costing QQ was about US$4,000 as of 2012.